 Once the final board for the row is fitted, use the off-cut to start the next row as long as it is 150mm long (6").
 CIf you only continue like this, a clear pattern will emerge which looks awful.
 So instead stagger the end joints so that no obvious pattern is repeated, make sure the boards always stagger by at least 150mm.
 Don't do this in such a way

 For this you can join the two boards end to end and put them on a scrap piece of timber.
 Mark the position of and drill the hole for the pipe (slightly larger to allow for expansion) and then detach them and install.

 The second way is to drill the hole for the pipe and then cut a keyhole shape behind it towards the wall with a thin hack saw blade, like in the second picture.
 Because you cut a keyhole shape when you refit the small piece can slide closer to the pipe and close up the gaps made by the saw blade.

-You will need a larger hole than the size of the pipe so you can manouevre the board up and down to click it in and to allow for expansion.
+You will need a larger hole than the size of the pipe so you can manoeuvre the board up and down to click it in and to allow for expansion.
 Pipes expand and contract and will creak if you install laminate flooring boards too tightly around them.
-Don't worry about the expansion gap around the pipes, I just buy some neat little radiator collars to clip on to cover the gap.
+Don't worry about the expansion gap around the pipes, I just buy some neat little radiator pipe collars to clip on to cover the gap.